Cyber Monday 2020 is one week away — here's what you need to know

-Cyber Monday 2020 is one week away.
+Cyber Monday 2020 is just a few days away.
 Of course, it’s never too early to start preparing — and writing up your wish list for the year’s biggest sale holiday.

 When is Cyber Monday 2020?